 How often do bank valuations come in low?

-This is a question that normally pops up when sellers get the bank valuation back.
+This is a question that normally pops up when sellers get the bank valuation back and are disappointed with the results.

 And the answer is – More often than you think.